Home » Soups & Stews » German Potato Soup (Kartoffelsuppe)

 german potato soup recipe authentic traditional bacon leek celeriac best swabian brothy

-For more delicious German soups and stews be sure to try our:
+For more delicious German soups and stews be sure to try my:

 german potato soup recipe traditional authentic kartoffelsuppe bacon leek celeriac